delta3d/delta3d/delta3d/VisualStudio/utilities/editor/readme.txt

 5. The following commands should be run from the command line (replace the VisualStudio path with your appropriate path):

-	cd %QTDIR
+	cd %QTDIR%
    qtvars.bat
    C:\Program File\Microsoft Visual Studio .NET 2003\Common7\Tools\vsvars32.bat
 	qmake
    nmake

-6. Woohoo!
+6. After many many hours, it should be all compiled up and happy.
    Qt is now built with MSVC :)

 7. Ok, onto building the editor.
 Open: delta3d\VisualStudio\utilities\editor\editor.sln